by-student-2017/QM2Thermo/README.md

 ## License
 This project is licensed under the MIT License.
 Please check the LICENSE file for more information.

 QM2Thermo is a successor to the previously published LBT-TETRA framework.
-While LBT-TETRA laid the foundation for elasticity tensor-based thermal conductivity estimation, QM2Thermo introduces significant improvements, including temperature-dependent modeling via Slack's and Slater's formulations, enhanced support for substituted systems, and a restructured codebase with over 50% original implementation.
+While LBT-TETRA laid the foundation for Seebeck coefficients estimation, QM2Thermo introduces significant improvements, including temperature-dependent modeling via Slack's and Slater's formulations, enhanced support for substituted systems, and a restructured codebase with over 50% original implementation.

 In addition to the algorithmic advancements, QM2Thermo transitions the codebase from Fortran 77 to Fortran 90, enabling modular design, improved numerical stability, and better compatibility with modern computational environments.
 This modernization facilitates easier integration with high-throughput workflows and enhances maintainability for future development.